Sign In Register

 Safety Score

-Redwood has an average annual temperature of 56°F (13°C).
+Redwood enjoys a temperate climate with an average annual temperature of 56°F (13°C).
 Winters average 42°F in January while summers reach 73°F in July.
-Annual precipitation is 31.3 inches.
+The area gets 260 sunny days per year, above the national average.
+Annual precipitation totals 31.3 inches.
 Air quality is rated Good with a median AQI of 32.
+The city sits at an elevation of 934 feet.

 Temperature